spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 You may be able to gather insights from your manager or cross functional stakeholders who have worked closely with the team member in the performance period.
 You may have access to the recent 360 feedback for each of your team members, as well as their talent assessment from last year to help inform your thinking.
 If you haven’t already, it’s important to ask the team member to share their own perspective on their accomplishments prior to you taking the role, so you are well prepared for the discussion of your assessment.

-**My team member does not agree with their placement in performance and growth.
+**My team member does not agree with their placement in performance and growth potential.
 How should I approach this?**

 Remember that this conversation will be most effective if you are well prepared.
-If you haven’t yet, take an opportunity before the performance and growth conversation to understand their own assessment of their results.
+If you haven’t yet, take an opportunity before the performance and growth potential conversation to understand their own assessment of their results.
-During the performance and growth conversation, provide the opportunity for a dialogue with your team member.
+During the performance and growth potential conversation, provide the opportunity for a dialogue with your team member.
 Remain open and curious about their perspective.
 Engage in active listening, ensuring that you aren’t planning your counterpoints while they are sharing.
 The expectation is not that the results will necessarily change but the insights they provide may shape how you both think about their growth and development path.
 If you feel a conversation might be particularly challenging, you may reach out to the TMR team or your PBP to role play the discussion and ensure you are prepared.

-**My team member is exceeding growth expectations, how should I be thinking about their ongoing development?**
+**My team member is exceeding growth potential expectations, how should I be thinking about their ongoing development?**

 Great!
 At GitLab team members have the opportunity to own their own development, and deserve a great manager (you) to facilitate it.
 Ask your team member to articulate where they would like to see their skills and career develop.
 You may have insights that help them refine those goals based on where you see the business going, as they will be most successful in gaining the experience they’re looking for if there are opportunities to align those goals with business goals.
 Using the [70-20-10 model for learning](/handbook/people-group/learning-and-development/#70-20-10-model-for-learning-and-development), help your team member identify experiential and formal learning opportunities, and consider connections you can facilitate that will support their growth.
 The [Career Development handbook page](/handbook/people-group/learning-and-development/career-development/) has more ideas to help your team member craft a growth plan, including information on GitLab’s [Growth and Development benefit](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/).

-**In some divisions, we didn’t communicate Growth last year.
-How should we be communicating this?**
+**How should we be communicating Growth Potential to team members who we haven't communicated this to before?**

 First, ensure the team member understands what we mean when we say we are assessing Growth, including the [4 pillars](/handbook/people-group/talent-assessment/#what-is-growth) that you considered when making the assessment.
 Be prepared with specifics that led to your evaluation.
-Remember, Growth can change over time as team members are promoted, develop new interests, as new opportunities for growth arise, and as team members continue to broaden their knowledge, skills, and abilities.
+Remember, Growth Potential can change over time as team members are promoted, develop new interests, as new opportunities for growth arise, and as team members continue to broaden their knowledge, skills, and abilities.
 Avoid making promises, but if your team member sees themselves in a higher position, help them understand behaviors you expect to be able to assess them differently next time.

 **I received unexpected feedback about my team member from a crossfuntional stakeholder in my calibration session.
 What should I do?**